Last Light Rising - Chapter 2: Rylee Command

 And absolutely nothing to do with it.

-She walked to the viewport and stared out at the stars.
-The glass was cool when she pressed her fingertips against it.
-The fleet was holding position near what used to be the primary warp nexus—the place where Kate Morrison had walked into the light and saved them all.
+The viewport glass was cool when she pressed her fingertips against it.
+She stared out at the stars—the fleet holding position near what used to be the primary warp nexus—the place where Kate Morrison had walked into the light and saved them all.
 The coordinates were meaningless now.
 Nothing but empty space and the memory of a door that no longer existed.

 But Rylee kept the fleet there anyway.